xor2003/masm2c/README.md

    ```
    This generates C++ source files (e.g., game.cpp and game.h) and a .seg file containing segment information.

-2. **Function Merging Procedures:**
+2. **Merging Procedures:**

-      * Masm2c provides different options for handling procedure merging, controlled by the -m or --mergeprocs flag:
+      * Masm2c provides different options for handling procedure merging, it helps to get working code in case there are jumps between procedures.
+      * It controlled by the -m or --mergeprocs flag:
         * separate (default): Procedures are kept separate, and jumps between them use a global dispatch function.
         * persegment: Procedures within the same segment are merged.
         * single: All procedures are merged into a single function.
-      * It helps to get working code in case there are jumps between procedures.

 3. **Specifying Load Segment:**